semacu/training/20171024_GitHub_Chemistry_Cambridge/README.md

 [Git](https://git-scm.com/) is a **free and open source** *distributed version control system*, which allows you to:

-- Create repositories to host your projects using the [command-line](https://en.wikipedia.org/wiki/Command-line_interface)
+- Create repositories to host your projects using the [command-line](https://en.wikipedia.org/wiki/Command-line_interface).
-- Track changes in the files and folders within your repositories
+- Track changes in the files and folders within your repositories.

 Version control systems were originally created by groups writing software and code (e.g. Linux project), but can be used for any kind of files or projects.